yunkunrao/tendermint.com/content/tutorials/run-your-first-tmsp-application.md

    --version, -v                        print the version
 ```

-The `tmsp_cli` tool lets us send TMSP messages to our application, to help build and debug them.
+The `tmsp-cli` tool lets us send TMSP messages to our application, to help build and debug them.

-As you can see, the TMSP API has more than the four messages outlined above
+The most important messages are `append_tx`, `get_hash`, `commit`, and `rollback`,
-for convenience, configuration, and information purposes, but it remains quite general.
+but there are others for convenience, configuration, and information purposes.

 Let's start a dummy application: